Tensor non-Gaussianity in chiral scalar-tensor theories of gravity: Introduction

 From the observational point of view, it is well known that parity breaking signatures in the primordial power spectra leave distinct imprints in the CMB $TB$ and $EB$ angular correlators (see, e.g., the original Ref. \cite{Lue:1998mq}).
 However, it has been recently shown that CMB angular power spectra, even in the ideal case, are able to probe parity breaking in the primordial Universe only for models with maximum chirality \cite{Gerbino:2016mqb}.

-Parity breaking from the primordial Universe can be detected also by ground-based and space-based interferometers (see, e.g., \cite{Thorne:2017jft} and Refs. therein).
-In fact, even if in principle the co-planar geometry of the planned space-based interferometers makes these unable to detect such signatures, the dipolar anisotropy kinematically induced by the motion of the solar system with respect to the cosmic reference frame allows for a possible measurement even in absence of other relevant anisotropies (see, e.g., \cite{Domcke:2019zls} for more details).
-However, given the current constraints on tensor power spectrum from CMB experiments, the forthcoming interferometers (like, e.g., LISA or Einstein Telescope experiments \cite{Bartolo:2016ami, Maggiore:2019uih}) are expected to be able to detect the primordial background of gravitational waves only for a subset of inflationary scenarios where PGWs have a blue tensor tilt, i.e. under the condition that their power spectrum can grow at scales smaller than those probed by CMB experiments \cite{Guzzetti:2016mkm}.
+Parity breaking from the primordial Universe can be detected also by ground and space-based interferometers \cite{Seto:2008sr,Smith:2016jqs,Thorne:2017jft,Domcke:2019zls,Seto:2020zxw,Orlando:2020oko}.
+In fact, even if in principle the planar geometry of the planned space-based interferometers makes them unable to detect such signatures, the possibility of cross-correlating signals from different detectors and the dipolar anisotropy induced by the motion of the solar system with respect to the cosmic reference frame, allow for a possible measurement.
+Given the current constraints on the tensor power spectrum from CMB experiments, the forthcoming interferometers (like, e.g., LISA or Einstein Telescope experiments \cite{Bartolo:2016ami, Maggiore:2019uih}) are expected to be able to detect the primordial background of gravitational waves only for a subset of inflationary scenarios where PGWs have a blue tensor tilt, i.e. under the condition that their power spectrum can grow at scales smaller than those probed by CMB experiments \cite{Guzzetti:2016mkm}.

 Another proposal for measuring at high precision the chirality of PGWs can be found in \cite{Masui:2017fzw}, where it has been claimed that, with futuristic measurements of the 21 cm surveys, one can constrain the chirality at the few percentage level.
 However, the effective ability of galaxy surveys in building precision maps of the 3D galaxy shape makes this proposal still at a very preliminary stage.
 Also in \cite{Biagetti:2020lpx} possible detection prospects of parity breaking signatures in the primordial Universe from the 2D galaxy shear power spectrum have been considered: similarly to the case of CMB observations, detection of parity breaking in the near future with this method seems challenging due to instrumental and observational noise.